sitarane/piggy-bank-2000/README.md

 # piggy-bank-2000
-Allowance for kids, but mre futuristic.
+Allowance for kids, but more futuristic.
 Would have been a great dot-com bubble startup.

 ## In a nutshell